-Commerce City strives to develop a balanced and vibrant city economy to improve the socioeconomic status of our residents.
-Whether it's maintaining primary employers, expanding its retail base or encouraging local business expansion, the city recognizes the importance of a healthy economic climate to its overall quality of life.
+Commerce City strives to develop a balanced and thriving city economy.
+Whether it's maintaining primary employers, expanding its retail base, developing a diverse workforce, or encouraging local business expansion, a healthy economic climate is critical to our municipality's overall quality of life.
 Commerce City advocates for and collaborates with legislators, government entities and other municipalities to encourage the creation of jobs in our City and for our residents.